ghapereira/assessing_mock_classes_mining_survey_study/README.md

 * **MethodOverrides**: Integer (`0+`) representing how many of the class' methods are overriding others

+### Regular classes (RQ2)

+As part of the research to answer the question _How are mock classes designed?_, it was needed to select regular (non-mock) classes among the whole classes' population on the projects.
+Those were randomly selected, with the same number of regular classes as the number of mock classes in each project.
+The selected classes are present on the file **regular_classes_rq2.csv**.

+The columns present on the file are:

+* **file**: Path of the file from the main directory of the project.
+Projects can be identified by the first directory on the path

+* **classname**: Name of the analyzed class

+* **nummethods**: Total number of methods in the class, including all visibility levels

 ### Evolutionary data (RQ3)

 To answer the research question _How are mock classes modified along a project history?_ data on the original 12 projects history was obtained.
 This data is present on the file **mock_evolutionary.csv**.
 The baseline data to be compared, which are randomly selected non-mock classes from the same projects, is on the file **baseline_evolutionary.csv**.
 One can notice that there is one more line on the mock file than on the baseline one; it is due to a single mock class in a project which is not statistically relevant, so the line was not searched for in the baseline.